 The residency is an ACGME-accredited seven-year program that matches two residents per year via the National Resident Matching Program (NRMP).
-The residency training process takes place entirely at Wake Forest Baptist Medical Center.
+We endeavor to proide a diverse and inclusive training environment, which take place entirely at Wake Forest Baptist Medical Center.

 At the completion of their training, residents will have attained a depth and breadth of knowledge and experience that will allow them to pursue academic, research or private practice opportunities.

-The Neurosurgery Residency program at Wake Forest School of Medicine offers trainees a substantive and varied experience in all subspecialties within neurosurgery, including:
+The Neurosurgery Residency program at Wake Forest School of Medicine offers trainees a substantive and varied experience in all subspecialties within neurosurgery.

 Clinical Training Overview